Image: Paul Mahoney | DOC

 207 km one way

-However it can close without warning.
-Check for alerts on the Acheron Road and Molesworth pages, or check the road status any time by contacting the Renwick office on +64 3 572 9100
+However, it can close without warning.
+Always check for alerts on the Acheron Road and Molesworth pages, or call the Renwick office any time +64 3 572 9100

 The journey from Blenheim to Hanmer Springs follows the Awatere River, then crosses Wards Pass to follow the Acheron to its confluence with the Clarence River.

 After 100 km of travel up the Awatere Valley, you reach the Molesworth Cob Cottage.
 The main section through Molesworth between Cob Cottage and Acheron Accommodation House is 59 km, taking a minimum of two hours of driving.
 There are several shelters and information panels along the way.

 Note: Distances in brackets are provided firstly from Blenheim end of The Acheron Road, and secondly from Hanmer.